 - Required Hours – Overtime pay is usually only granted once an employee has worked more than 40 hours within a single workweek.

 - How Overtime Affects a Worker’s Pay – Generally, workers should be paid about 1.5 times their normal wage for overtime hours.
 If they’re unionized or obtain permission, they can also accept their overtime pay in vacation time.

 - The Right to Deny Overtime – Quebec workers can refuse to work more than 4 hours past their regular shift or no more than 14 hours a day for a 10-hour shift.
-If there are no set hours, workers can refuse to work more than 12 hours within a 24-hour period.
+If there are no set hours, workers can refuse to work more than 12 hours within 24 hours.
 Workers can also refuse to work more than 50 hours per week.

 Check out these tax advantages for employees and self-employed workers.

 Exceptions To Quebec’s Overtime Rules

 All this said, some Quebec workers, such as federal government employees may not be covered by the province’s overtime laws.
 The same rule often applies if the employee’s normal workweek is more than 40 hours.
 As is common with logging or sawmill workers in James Bay or other remote locations.
 Here, refusal is allowed after 60 hours.

 In addition, employees have the right to refuse overtime work if they need to tend to their or their spouse’s or child’s health, care, or education.
 Or, if they are responsible for the health of another family member.
-However, for this exception to be valid, the worker must not let their personal responsibilities get in the way of their normal hours.
+However, for this exception to be valid, the worker must not let their responsibilities get in the way of their normal hours.

 Keep in mind that a Quebec worker may not be able to refuse overtime hours in the event of a major emergency.
 Danger to the life or safety of the general public.
 Or, if their refusal is counter to their employer’s mandatory code of ethics.